-6) Wellness Support, Pre, During, & Post Journey - From jet-lag hacks to advice on how to stay healthy while traveling, Pravassa is here to guide and support your journey from the time you register to after you return home.
+WELLNESS GUIDANCE PRE, DURING & POST JOURNEY From jet-lag hacks to advice on how to stay healthy while traveling, Pravassa is here to guide and support your journey from the time you register to after you return home.
 Joining our connected community enhances your entire vacation experience.

 What can i expect on a Pravassa wellness tour?

 A Pravassa travel experience is more than just a vacation.
 We plan a stress-free vacation, which restores your best self.
 Our 5-tenet wellness philosophy®: BREATHE.
 MOVE.
 MINDFULNESS.
 NOURISH.
 EXPERIENCE. ensures you'll have a #changedbytravel experience.
 Here how: